gjermundgaraba/bjaanes.github.io/_posts/2016-06-19-javascript-var-let-and-const-and-when-to-use-them.md

 ---
 ES6 (ES2015) introduced the new keywords _let_ and _const_, to be used side by side with _var_.

-In this post, we'll take a closer look at all three, how the differ, and when to use them.
+In this post, we'll take a closer look at all three, how they differ, and when to use them.

 <!--more-->